marshalsimons/Tapo-C100-IoT-Hacking/README.md

 <img width="300" height="400" alt="20260718_201700" src="https://github.com/user-attachments/assets/e410fa36-0af9-4b38-9ca9-a65acb438f54" />

 ### Target Acquisition
 Once a target is acquired, we can gather open-source information prior to tearing it apart.
 Most importantly, we can find a detailed breakdown of the boards topography and the manual.
-Both will contain contain critical information used to choose an attack vector.
-Both of these documents can be found easily through an internet search.
+Both will contain contain critical information used to choose an attack vector and can be found easily through an internet search.

 The FCCID website is a federal government-controlled site that contains information about essentially any device that broadcasts wireless signals.
 Here, we can find a breakdown of the board itself to identify chipsets and ports that can be exploitable vectors.
 The site also contains information about the wireless systems if a chosen attack vector.
 For this research, we will be exclusively focused on flash memory chips and UART debug ports.

 https://fccid.io/TE7C100